bcoles/kasld/tests/vm/README.md

 published tables in [docs/reproducibility.md](../../docs/reproducibility.md) are generated this way.

-`tests/vm/run chart` renders the same rows as an SVG range chart, one row per architecture, written to stdout — the committed copy is `docs/diagrams/residual-entropy-by-arch.svg`.
+`tests/vm/run chart` renders one kernel line of those rows as an SVG bar chart, one bar per architecture, written to stdout — the committed copy is `docs/diagrams/residual-entropy-by-arch.svg`.
 It reads `cmd_table`'s output rather than the boot logs, so the chart and the matrix cannot disagree.

+The chart plots a single kernel line at the default vantage, each architecture on its own upstream defconfig, so that the bars differ by architecture alone; the matrix remains the place where the kernel line, the configuration and the vantage vary. `CHART_BASELINE` selects the line, and a value absent from the matrix is an error rather than an empty chart.
+More than one line currently spans every architecture, so the choice is editorial: deriving it would mean ordering release strings, which is not something this harness does.

 The speculative-narrowing table excludes microarchitectural side-channel narrowings (`method:timing` — cache/speculation oracles such as `prefetch` and